-Rimantas Perveneckas (born in 1960) - APB Apranga group General Director, Member of Board of APB Apranga since 23 February 1993, in the Company since 1983.
+Rimantas Perveneckas (born in 1960) - APB Apranga group General Director, Member of the Board of APB Apranga since 23 February 1993, in the Company since 1983.
 Education: Vilnius University, Faculty of Trade, specialization in Trade Economics.
-He has 1 000 000 shares of the Company, representing 1.81% of the share capital and votes.
+He has 800 770 shares of the Company, representing 1.45% of the share capital and votes.
 Has no positions in other companies.
 Has no shareholdings in other companies above 5%.

-Ilona ŠimkūnienėMember of the Board, Purchasing Director
+Ilona Šimkūnienė Member of the Board, Purchasing Director

-Ilona Šimkūnienė (born in 1963) - Apranga group Purchasing Director, Member of Board of APB Apranga since 27 March 1998, in the Company since 1985.
+Ilona Šimkūnienė (born in 1963) - Apranga group Purchasing Director, Member of the Board of APB Apranga since 27 March 1998, in the Company since 1985.
 Education: Vilnius University, Faculty of Trade, specialization in Trade Economics.
-She has 49 573 shares of the Company, representing 0.09% of the share capital and votes, and together with spouse Mindaugas Šimkūnas has 94 910 shares, representing 0.17% of the share capital and votes.

-Information on positions in other companies:

-Chairman of the board of Apranga LT UAB;

-Chairman of the board of Apranga BPB LT UAB;

-Chairman of the board of Apranga PLT UAB;

-Chairman of the board of Apranga SLT UAB;

-Chairman of the board of Apranga MLT UAB;

-Chairman of the board of Apranga MLT UAB;

-Chairman of the board of Apranga BPB LV SIA;

-Chairman of the board of Apranga PLV SIA;

-Chairman of the board of Apranga PLV SIA;

-Chairman of the board of Apranga SLV;

-Chairman of the board of Apranga MLV;

-Chairman of the board of Apranga BEE OU;

-Chairman of the board of Apranga PB Trade OU;

-Chairman of the board of Apranga ST Retail OU.
+She has no Company shares.

+Information on positions in other companies: Chairman of the Board of Apranga LT UAB; Chairman of the Board of Apranga BPB LT UAB; Chairman of the Board of Apranga PLT UAB; Chairman of the Board of Apranga SLT UAB; Chairman of the Board of Apranga MLT UAB; Chairman of the Board of Apranga LV SIA; Chairman of the Board of Apranga BPB LV SIA; Chairman of the Board of Apranga PLV SIA; Chairman of the Board of Apranga SLV; Chairman of the Board of Apranga SLV; Chairman of the Board of Apranga MLV; Chairman of the Board of Apranga BES OU; Chairman of the Board of Apranga PB Trade OU; Chairman of the Board of Apranga ST Retail OU.